How Our Senor Retail Sales Consultants Will Work With You

 “The consultant diligently worked at maintaining traffic, sales volume and effective allocations of our advertising and selling expense, plus working well with my staff and kept interest rolling with my customers.
 He remained enthusiastic, energetic beyond belief and it was quite evident that the success of the sale was as important to him as it was to me.”~G.A.
 Wright Client — Strickland Limited Gifts

 The promotion must open with a strong surge of traffic and sales at high profit margins.
-Once the program has opened, the Sale Consultant will closely monitor sales and expenses.
-Re-merchandising is an ongoing project.
-Each week advertising will be prepared and placed.
+Once the program has opened, the Senior Retail Sales Consultant will closely monitor sales and expenses.
+Re-merchandising is an ongoing project if we are looking to attain a sales event's best results.
+Each week, advertising will be prepared and placed.
 Special events will be used regularly and will be integrated into the promotional plan.

 “It was incredible.
 We did as much business in a day as we thought we were going to do in almost a month.” ~G.A.
 Wright Client — Fairchid Hardware